There comes a time in every hikers life when they ask 'Do I need trekking poles?'

 To say the use of trekking poles is a controversial issue among hikers is probably an understatement.
-They’re hiking’s love-hate issue, with passionate arguments emanating from both sides (just check out this entertaining debate over at Slackpacker).
+They’re hiking’s love-hate issue, with passionate arguments emanating from both sides.

 Now, you might think they’re a cumbersome, unnecessary waste of money, or that they make you look silly – and you’d be right!